 Associate Professor (HOD)

-Maureen de Jager has exhibited both locally and internationally.
-She has held four solo exhibitions at the National Festival of the Arts, including In Sepia (Main Festival Programme, 2008) and Maria’s Story (Main Festival Programme, 2012).
+Maureen de Jager is an artist-academic with a long-standing interest in the nature and value of practice-based research.
+In particular, she uses her practice to reflect on South Africa’s traumatic histories as sites of epistemological uncertainty.
+De Jager has a practice-based PhD in Fine Art through Kingston University London.
+Her PhD research focused on the South African War of 1899-1902, in regards to its imperialist underpinnings, its subsequent ‘mythologies’, and its residues and traces in a de-colonising South Africa.
+De Jager has exhibited both locally and internationally; and has held four solo exhibitions at the National Festival of the Arts, including In Sepia (Main Festival Programme, 2008) and Maria’s Story (Main Festival Programme, 2012).
 In 2010 she was a finalist in the Nelson Mandela Metropolitan Art Museum Biennial Exhibition and Award.
-She works across media, often utilising materials and/or found objects which have rich metaphorical associations in regards to her thematic interests in family history, trauma, memory and melancholic loss.
-These include steel and rust, which she uses to invoke the deterioration of memory over time.
-Her art-making is supplemented by an interest in art history and theory.
-She has authored a number of conference papers and journal articles.
+She works across media, with an emphasis on book arts, sculpture and installation, and performative practice.
+Her art-making is supplemented by a keen interest in art history and theory; and she has authored a number of conference papers and journal articles.

 BFA,MFA (Rhodes), Tamarind Professional Printer (New Mexico)